shahianiket20/shahianiket20/README.md

 ## About Me

-* 🎓 BSc (Hons) Computer Networking & IT Security
+* 🎓 BSc (Hons) Computer Networking and IT Security
 * 🛡️ Interested in cybersecurity, ethical hacking and network security
 * 🔍 Completed an Offensive Security internship at InRed Labs
 * 🧪 Developing practical security skills through TryHackMe labs and hands-on projects
-* 🐍 Building projects with Python, Flask and SQLite
 * 🐧 Working with Linux and security tools such as Kali Linux, Nmap and Metasploit
-* ☁️ Exploring AWS cloud technologies and cloud security
 * 🚀 Focused on continuously improving my technical and problem-solving skills

 ---